 Adaptability in speed, action regularity, and power is essential.
 This way, you can get used to the different surface areas without ill-using your body.
 Sascha’s pointer: “Have fun with your speed during your range runs.”

 From the Swedish word for “speed play,” a “fartlek” essentially entails differing your pace without a detailed plan or objective.
 The intervals and strength depend on the surface; you can mix and mash them as you like throughout your exercise.
 The activity includes all strengths, from slow recovery jogs to high-intensity sprints.

 4. Trail Running

-“Make the most of the benefits of transforming surfaces,” advises the running professional.
+“Make the most of the benefits of transforming surfaces,” advises the running professionally.
 Every surface area has its very own distinct difficulties.
-Your body has to react to them by automatically adapting your stride, foot strike, and action regularity.
+Your body has to respond to them by automatically changing how you walk, how your feet hit the ground, and how often you do things.
 This approach spice up your running training and nip monotony in the bud!